vercel/next.js/README.md

 Note: `NODE_ENV` is properly configured by the `next` subcommands, if absent, to maximize performance. if you’re using Next.js [programmatically](#custom-server-and-routing), it’s your responsibility to set `NODE_ENV=production` manually!

 Note: we recommend putting `.next`, or your [custom dist folder](https://github.com/zeit/next.js#custom-configuration), in `.gitignore` or `.npmignore`.
 Otherwise, use `files` or `now.files` to opt-into a whitelist of files you want to deploy, excluding `.next` or your custom dist folder.

+### Security Suggestions

+There are some best practices that Next.js supports that will help secure your site:

+#### Content Security Policy

+Next.js *mostly* supports [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
+You can use the following CSP policy to get started: `default-src 'self'; style-src 'self' 'unsafe-inline';`

 ## Browser support